 Place your signage, delineators, safety ramps, or screen on the fence.
 Please note that fence lines with scrim or signage can become a hazard if not properly secured or stabilized, so we strongly encourage the use of stability accessories.
 We urge you to contact your local sales representative for additional stability solutions if you plan to hang anything from the fence panels.

-Now that you’re armed with step-by-step installation instructions, you’re ready to set up your Modu-Loc fence!
+Now you know how to install Modu-Loc fence.
+Need our fence installation guide on the go?
 Click the button below to download the above steps in a one-page printable format, which includes additional tips for best practices.

 For more best practices, check out our Best Practices for Installing Modu-Loc Fence post.
 It includes additional tips to ensure your temporary fence system is as safe and stable as possible.